enginhu/user_api/README.md

     cd user_api
 ```

-Create a virtual Environment, activate it and install packages from `requirements.txt`
+Create a virtual environment, activate it and install packages from `requirements.txt`

 ```bash
     python -m venv venv